 And this bit from the opening of Ratchet: Deadlocked, when Al activates the speech function on Ratchet's new armor:

 Ratchet: Let me outta this thing you Blarg-headed frack monkey!
 I can barely breathe and my tail feels like it's shoved right up my—! -speech function cuts off-

 Baldur's Gate: Minsc manages to keep Boo hidden from Irenicus's capture party.
 Supposedly there is ever so much of Minsc to search.
 And Imoen speaks for everyone by going, "Ew, I don't want to know."
-Possibly lampshaded by the fact that Boo is a hamster.
 Not that Minsc looks anything like Richard Gere, but...

 The Korean arcade game Boong-Ga Boon-Ga requires players to jab a plastic finger into a protruding butt (euphemistically described as "spanking" in English advertisements).
 Higher scores are rewarded for stronger pokes.